-Swap Option: Feel free to use ghee instead of butter and pecorino instead of Parmesan.
+Swap Option: Feel free to use ghee instead of butter and pecorino cheese instead of Parmesan.
 Pecorino is saltier than Parmesan, so you may want to adjust the salt content accordingly.

 Remove the steak from the refrigerator up to 1 hour before cooking.
 Pat the steak dry and season the entire surface of the steak with kosher salt.
 Preheat the oven to 300 F.2.